 There are not many varieties of Bettas in the wild, as in the aquarium trade.
 The variety in their appearance is the result of breeding and experiment done by the experts in the captivity.

 It’s easy to get attached to them because of their vivid appearance and active movements in the tank.
 They are bad-tempered and fast swimmers.
-The average lifespan of a Betta fish is around 3 years in captivity, but it all depends on the level of care and maintenance they get.
+The average lifespan of a Betta fish in captivity is around 3 years, but it all depends on the level of care and maintenance they receive.

 How Long Do Betta Fish Live In Captivity?

 Different factors decide the lifespan of Betta fish.
-If they got the proper care and the tank setup is right, you can expect your Bettas to live around 3 years in the aquarium.
+If they get the proper care and the tank setup is right, you can expect your Bettas to live around 3 years in the aquarium.

 The tank they live in should be cleaned properly and have the right equipment.
 Also, good quality food and the right tank mates play a major role in this.
 The Bettas are ill-tempered, so it is quite difficult to find a mate, especially two male Bettas cannot be put in the same tank.
 They will end up fighting or hurting each other.